How To Choose The Best Lead And Collar

-These collars are about an inch wide that is so the spread and pressure and energy over a wider area if the dog lunges or pulls.
-If it is thin then it acts like a garrott and can damage the nerves and the cartilage in the neck.
+These collars are about an inch wide that is so they spread the pressure and energy over a wider area if the dog lunges or pulls.
+If it is thin then it acts like a garrot and can damage the nerves and the cartilage in the neck.
 Once you have trained the dog not to pull or lunge then you can use the thin collars or slip leads but not before.

 I also sell a very short lead for larger dogs and for leaving on whilst training dogs to recall.

 I also sell a 25-foot recall training lead in quality canvas webbing, I also sell a one for a larger dog in heavier material with a soft feel touch.